 But after months, that very absence of specifics allowed the truth to impel its way to be sick-sensed, heart-felt and bone-known.
 His physical absence was also acknowledging at least a tenacious problem, if not a more threatening one.

-But as that morning arrived and awaited both my mother and me, her sobs were what I now suppose awakened me, beckoning me down the hallway to the window seat where she managed to collect herself barely, raise her head and plainly say “Jonny honey, the doctors say your Dad’s probably not going to make it.”
+But as that morning arrived and awaited both my mother and me, her sobs were what I now know awakened me and beckoned me down the hallway to the window seat where she managed to collect herself a bit, raise her head and plainly say “Jonny honey, the doctors say your Dad’s probably not going to make it.”

-The bad news was no longer just around the corner, and I was now included in—and closely surrounded by—that adult world, which had been the realm of my desperate and reeling elders for more than a few months.
+The bad news was no longer just around the corner, and I was now included in it, closely surrounded now with that adult world, which had by then for months been the realm of the desperate and reeling elders.
 In four more days, my younger sister would as well be gently introduced to not only the reality of a lost parent, but to mortality itself.

 But for me, those next 4 days were spent mostly alone with the radio in my bedroom.
 Trying to “will” a miracle through the prescribed prayer, trying to “will” my mind to have faith in a force I could not see as the last desperate hope: “Miracles do happen, if you believe enough and pray hard enough”.
 My thoughts, wonders and worries were for no one but my Father as I squinted through Hail Marys and Our Fathers until my vision blurred.
 And trying, trying to believe that a miracle could, no wait WOULD… WOULD happen!

-I was thus indoctrinated with some messages—literal, lyrical, musical, mystical—from two songs in particular, probably numbers 1 & 2 on the charts, judged by the frequency of their spins.
+I was thus indoctrinated with some messages—literal, lyrical, musical, mystical—from two songs in particular, probably ranked numbers 1 & 2 on the charts by the frequency of their spins.

-The first was Frankie’s Valli’s Can’t Take My Eyes Off Of You.
-It wasn’t an innovative piece of music nor was it at all edgey or rocking.
-It was pretty much of a Vegas-style big band arrangement that oscillates between tender sanctity and full out refrain of cabaret nightclub bravado.
-In the former sections, Frankie professes his appreciation of a love by cooing “And I thank God I’m alive”…which stung every time it went by before proceeding into the big celebrative horn hits and such, which felt to me a gloat and a finger to his nose to us.
-I hear it to this day, and it still kind of pisses me off, to be honest, but at the time I thought “What does HE know?
-I’m sure he is glad.
-Well, MY Dad’s gonna DIE!”
+The first was Frankie’s Valli’s Can’t Take My Eyes Off Of You, a not particularly innovative piece of music, not at all edge-y or rocking.
+It was pretty much of a Vegas-style big band arrangement oscillating between confessional sanctity and full out horn-gusted bravado.
+In the former sections, Frankie professes his appreciation of a love by cooing “And I thank God I’m alive”…which stung every time it went by before proceeding into the big celebration of life and love, which seemed to me a finger to the nose gloat.
+I hear it now to this day and it still pisses me off a bit but, at the time, I thought “What does HE know?
+All that gladness.
+Well, f-him...
+MY Dad’s gonna DIE!”

-But that was that…there’s is no button that remains that can be pushed by that Jersey boy's splendid singing.
+But that was that…no other push-able emotional button remains from that Jersey boy's splendid singing.